 Like Christmas Eve, New Year’s in Poland was traditionally a time rife with superstition and mysterious practices.
 Most of these have not survived in any form to the present day, having become irrelevant with the eclipse of Poland’s old, rural way of life.

-Fortunetelling: Regular readers of my blog will observe that Poles used to love fortunetelling.
-New Year’s Eve was no exception.
+New Year’s Eve was a time for fortunetelling.
 A girl of marriageable age might be seen knocking on a hen-house door during the night, waiting for a rooster to awaken.
 If the bird awoke and crowed, the girl would marry within the year.
-I can imagine a desperate girl banging with all her might on the door until the riled rooster was all but forced to awaken and deal with the unwelcome disturbance.

 People also placed various items on a large plate—a handful of earth, a ring, a sprig of myrtle, water in a glass, keys, and a rosary.
 They would then each pick an item blindfolded to predict their future: